Gaiety Theater (Manila): History

 The Gaiety Theater was first owned by Harry Brown, the American producer of La vida de Jose Rizal, the first feature film produced in the Philippines.
 It was known for showing art films patronized by expats and old Spanish families.
 During the Second World War, its operation was stopped until Karl Nathan obtained permission from the Japanese authorities to reopen it, which at the time was owned by a prominent Filipino family with whom Nathan had struck an agreement, provided he could get the Japanese permit.
 Tickets to this theater during the Japanese occupation were cheap as compared to other movie houses in downtown Manila.
 The theater was also used as a place of worship by the Jesus is Lord Cosmopolitan Church.

+The Gaiety Theater was plot setting of the episode Mata in the starring Maja Salvador and Rayver Cruz the entering of the one way street in the 2010 horror film Cinco.

 Present

 Until it was demolished in 2016 several families acting as caretakers of the old cinema were living inside.
 According to them, there were efforts to resurrect the Gaiety Theater in the 1990s but it failed.
 As of 2014, the theater was closed and the building remained in a dilapidated state.
 The roof of the building collapsed years ago leaving the cinema house open to all weather elements contributing to its fast deterioration.